Jeroendevr/prog-eng-sphinx/index.md

 - Markdown

 ## MaxQ Analytics
 Within the domain of Data Engineering and Business Intelligence I work with my colleagues at the [MaxQ analytics](https://www.maxqanalytics.io) team.
-Here we help businesses de
+Here we help businesses gaining insight into their data which leads to fact based decision making.

 ## Profiles
 - [GitHub](https://github.com/Jeroendevr)